jwunderl/pxt-corgio/README.md

 * gravity: force of gravity to apply to corgi
 * jump speed: rate at which corgi initally jumps
 * max jumps in a row: how many times corgi can jump without hitting the ground or a wall
+* rate horizontal movement is slowed: rate at which speed drops off after left or right is released

 ```ts
 Corgi.sprite
 ```

 > The sprite used to represent the Corgi on screen

 ```ts